Go to The Journal of Clinical Investigation

 Abstract

-Enhanced lipid metabolism, which involves the active import, storage, and utilization of fatty acids from the tumor microenvironment, plays a contributory role in malignant glioma transformation; thereby, serving as an important gain of function.
-In this work, through studies initially designed to understand and reconcile possible mechanisms underlying the anti-tumor activity of a high-fat ketogenic diet, we discovered that this phenotype of enhanced lipid metabolism observed in glioblastoma may also serve as a metabolic vulnerability to diet modification.
-Specifically, exogenous polyunsaturated fatty acids (PUFA) demonstrate the unique ability of short-circuiting lipid homeostasis in glioblastoma cells.
-This leads to lipolysis-mediated lipid droplet breakdown, an accumulation of intracellular free fatty acids, and lipid peroxidation-mediated cytotoxicity, which was potentiated when combined with radiation therapy.
-Leveraging this data, we formulated a PUFA-rich modified diet that does not require carbohydrate restriction, which would likely improve long-term adherence when compared to a ketogenic diet.
-The modified PUFA-rich diet demonstrated both anti-tumor activity and potent synergy when combined with radiation therapy in mouse glioblastoma models.
+Enhanced lipid metabolism, which involves the active import, storage, and utilization of fatty acids from the tumor microenvironment, plays a contributory role in malignant glioma transformation, thereby serving as an important gain of function.
+In this work, through studies initially designed to understand and reconcile possible mechanisms underlying the antitumor activity of a high-fat ketogenic diet, we discovered that this phenotype of enhanced lipid metabolism observed in glioblastoma may also serve as a metabolic vulnerability to diet modification.
+Specifically, exogenous polyunsaturated fatty acids (PUFAs) demonstrate the unique ability of short-circuiting lipid homeostasis in glioblastoma cells.
+This leads to lipolysis-mediated lipid droplet breakdown, an accumulation of intracellular free fatty acids, and lipid peroxidation–mediated cytotoxicity, which was potentiated when combined with radiation therapy.
+Leveraging these data, we formulated a PUFA-rich modified diet that does not require carbohydrate restriction, which would likely improve long-term adherence when compared with a ketogenic diet.
+The modified PUFA-rich diet demonstrated both antitumor activity and potent synergy when combined with radiation therapy in mouse glioblastoma models.
 Collectively, this work offers both a mechanistic understanding and a potentially translatable approach of targeting this metabolic phenotype in glioblastoma through diet modification and/or nutritional supplementation that may be readily integrated into clinical practice.

 Graphical Abstract